-SOC-as-a-Service is the perfect IT solution for a cybersecure campus because it functions on the aggregation correlation principle.
+Security Operation Center(SOC)-as-a-Service is the perfect IT solution for a cybersecure campus because it functions on the aggregation correlation principle.
 You can correlate and analyze security event data from across your networks and respond to them.
 It also uses threat intelligence, behavioral analytics and predictive modelling using AI and machine learning.
 The advanced security support includes highly certified and trained security specialists for remediation of cyber threats.

 WHO CAN APPLY & WHAT IS THE QUALIFICATION CRITERIA?

-- K-12 Schools and accredited institutions of Higher Education are eligible to apply.
+- Accredited Higher Education institutions and K-12 schools are eligible to apply.

-- Applicants are required to demonstrate institutional purpose in the form of a “letter of intent” signed by Dean/President or member of the campus leadership team.
-The letter should indicate the challenges the solution aims to solve, and why the Grant would be helpful to the institution.
+- Applicants are required to demonstrate institutional purpose in the form of a “letter of intent” signed by Dean/President or member of campus leadership team.
+The letter should indicate the challenges the solution aims to solve and why the grant would be helpful to the institution.